Online Workshop: From Weight to Wellbeing

 For medical, allied health and fitness professionals

 From Weight to Wellbeing: The Non-Diet Approach

-You are invited to a day of learning about self-compassion, the non-diet approach and how to use these constructs with people suffering from body image and weight concerns in your work.
+In our three-part, live, online workshop series, you'll learn about self-compassion, the non-diet approach and how to use these constructs with people suffering from body image and weight concerns in your work.
 This practical workshop is perfect for psychologists, counsellors, social workers, General Practitioners, nurses, nutritional therapists, fitness professionals and health coaches who work with individuals in private practice and weight management settings.
-This workshop is presented by Louise Adams, Clinical Psychologist from Treat Yourself Well and Fiona Willer, Accredited Practising Dietitian.
+Your presenters are Louise Adams, Clinical Psychologist and creator of UnTrapped and Fiona Willer, Advanced Accredited Practising Dietitian.

 Helping clients to reduce their weight permanently is notoriously difficult.
 Traditional weight focused approaches maintain that weight loss is possible for most people in the long term, and that weight loss will lead to similar health outcomes seen in those people who have never struggled with their weight.
 On the contrary, the vast majority of dieters regain lost weight, and often more so, following lifestyle modification regimes.
 Furthermore, many dieters develop disordered relationships with food and exercise following such interventions.
 Low self-esteem and a sense of hopelessness are frequently reported by chronic dieters as they experience repeated cycles of weight loss and regain.
 Body shame and withdrawal from life activities are common responses to being dissatisfied with one's weight and shape.